XiaoleiZ/parse_pfam_stockholm/README.md

 ## Purpose

-Get query alignment from the Pfam Stockholm Alignment files
+Output a query alignment of domain family from the Pfam Stockholm Alignment files

 ## Motivation